Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 Sunscreen, water bottle, layers for AC

-Scottsdale rewards people who respect the desert.
+Scottsdale rewards travelers who respect the desert.
 Hydrate, time your activities around the heat, and let the landscape — the saguaros silhouetted against sunset, the mountains turning purple at dusk, the silence of the preserve at dawn — do what no spa treatment can.
 For more insights, check out our 10 Reasons Scottsdale Belongs on Your US Travel List.
 For more insights, check out our What 10 Years in Scottsdale Taught Me About the Desert.